Judge denies bail for Jaffrey woman accused of helping to cover up killing of Keene man

 “Most of the state’s arguments are out of context, and they ignore that she is the victim of domestic violence,” he said.

-The coworkers also told police they when Britany Barron told her husband the relationship was over and she wanted out, he “smacked her around,” Guerriero said.
+The coworkers also told police that when Britany Barron told her husband the relationship was over and she wanted out, he “smacked her around,” Guerriero said.

 Guerriero said Britany Barron thought then that Armando Barron was going to kill her, as he read text after text between her and Amerualt, hitting her as he read each one aloud.